snehilvj/dmc-docs/docs/linechart/line.md

 .. exec::docs.linechart.tooltipanimation

 ### Line animation
 By default, the Recharts data animation is disabled.
-To enable and customize the animation, use `LineProps` to pass properties to the Recharts `Line` component.
+To enable and customize the animation, use `lineProps` to pass properties to the Recharts `Line` component.

 .. exec::docs.linechart.line_animation